Laurie M. Tisch Loan Repayment Assistance Program - 2016

 What kinds of jobs are eligible?

 A paid full-time law related job which, in the sole determination of Cardozo, is of a public service nature, qualifies.
 A "law related" job is one which, as determined by Cardozo, uses the applicant's legal training to a significant extent.
 "Public Service" jobs may include legal aid societies, public defenders' offices, district attorneys' offices, legal services offices, governmental agencies, private non-profit organizations dedicated to public interest law, international human rights organizations, and clinical law teaching jobs.
 Graduates serving as term judicial clerks are only eligible to apply after they have completed their clerkship and are employed in a qualified public service job.
-Their eligibility to apply will be held in abeyance during their clerkship.
-For example, 2014graduates who are currently clerking do not qualify; however, they can apply for the six years following their clerkship if all other eligibility requirements are met.
+Their eligibility to apply will be held in abeyance during their judicial clerkship.
+For example, 2015 graduates who are currently clerking do not qualify; however, they can apply for the six years following their clerkship if all other eligibility requirements are met.
 Please note: A volunteer position does not qualify for LRAP.

 What are the income requirements?

-Those earning $65,000 or less in their first year of employment, or at the time of their application, are eligible.
-Those in their second through sixth year of employment earning over $65,000, are eligible if their current salary, adjusted backwards to the date of initial employment in light of the Consumer Price Index, is $65,000 or less.
+Those earning $68,000 or less in their first year of employment, or at the time of their application, are eligible.
+Those in their second through fifth year of employment earning over $68,000, are eligible if their current salary, adjusted backwards to the date of initial employment in light of the Consumer Price Index, is $68,000 or less.
 If your salary is near these parameters and/or you possess exigent circumstances, please submit an application and the committee will take it under consideration.

 What are the debt burden guidelines?